pixeljetstream/r3e-open-championship/README.md

 luajit.exe r3e-open-championship.lua -config "ruleset='%3'" -addrace ./results/%1.lua %2 -makehtml ./results/%1.lua ./results/%1.html
 ```

-The batch file expects three arguments, season file, result file (json or txt) and ruleset for points in that race.
+The batch file expects three arguments, season file, result file (json, xml or txt) and ruleset for points in that race.
 It will add the results to the season and update the appropriate html file in the "results" subdirectory.

 `mybatch.bat mygroup5 lastrace.json fia1962_1990`